selmeci/dgraph-tonic/README.md

 Transaction is modeled with [The Typestate Pattern in Rust](http://cliffle.com/blog/rust-typestate/).
 The typestate pattern is an API design pattern that encodes information about an object's run-time state in its compile-time type.
 This principle allows us to identify some type of errors, like mutation in read only transaction, during compilation.
 Transaction types are:

-- *Default*: can be transformed into ReadOnly, BestEffort, Muated.
+- *Default*: can be transformed into ReadOnly, BestEffort, Mutated.
 Can perform `query` and `query_with_vars` actions.
 - *ReadOnly*: useful to increase read speed because they can circumvent the usual consensus protocol.
-Can perform `query` and `query_with_vars` actions.
+Can perform `query` and `query_with_vars` actions defined in `Query` trait.
 - *BestEffort*: Read-only queries can optionally be set as best-effort.
 Using this flag will ask the Dgraph Alpha to try to get timestamps from memory on a best-effort basis to reduce the number of outbound requests to Zero.
 This may yield improved latencies in read-bound workloads where linearizable reads are not strictly needed.
 Can permorm `query` and `query_with_vars` actions.
 - *Mutated*: can perform all actions as default transaction and can modify data in DB.
 Can be created only from default transaction.

 Client provides several factory methods for transactions.
-This operations incur no network overhead.
+These operations incur no network overhead.

 ```rust
 use dgraph_tonic::Client;